python-cffi/cffi/doc/source/using.rst

 and in C, where ``&array[index]`` is just ``array + index``.

-3. ``ffi.addressof(<library>, "name")`` returns the address of the named global variable from the given library object.
+3. ``ffi.addressof(<library>, "name")`` returns the address of the named function or global variable from the given library object.
+*New in version 1.0.4:* for functions, it returns a regular cdata object containing a pointer to the function.

 Note that the case 1. cannot be used to take the address of a primitive or pointer, but only a struct or union.
 It would be